 Share On Social!

-Amanda Merck isn’t only a content curator for Salud America! at UT Health San Antonio, a public health representative for the Active Living Council for a Healthier San Antonio, and a teacher of group classes for Fitness in the Park.
+Amanda Merck isn’t only a content curator for Salud America! at UT Health San Antonio, a member of many health committees, and an urban planning student at the University of Illinois at Urbana-Champaign.

 Merck is a poster child for civic engagement for health equity─and she is dedicating her time and career to help countless others become civically engaged, too.

 Merck grew up in many different places including California, Texas, and Montana.

 As the daughter of a low-income, high-school dropout, working was meant to pay the bills.

 “There was never any talk about civic engagement nor politics,” Merck said.